ryannhally/CS390GitTutorialResubmission/README.md

 ```
 mkdir FOLDERENAME
 ```
 Great, we've created a folder!
 But that doesn't mean we are in the folder.
-Run command "cd" with the folder name:
+Run command "cd" with the folder name to enter into it:

 ```
 cd FOLDERNAME